Summer Courses

 AP English Literature

-- Mrs. Trudeau
+- Kathryn Trudeau

-Registration: $749
+Tuition: $749

 This course is intended for 10th, 11th or 12th graders who possess a love of reading and can write with few grammatical errors.
 AP English Literature and Composition is a rigorous (and exciting) course with the ultimate goal of preparing students for the AP exam.
 Throughout the course, we will study a broad range of texts from classical and contemporary canonical literature.
 As such, students will be expected to read the assigned pieces analytically and deeply – a skill that is useful in high school, college, and beyond.
 Students will encounter themes that are still relevant today; students will explore and question and discover.
 Students learn to dive deeply into the literature to learn more about the world around them.